 The Authority will add together the prices you submit for every range in the price column to arrive at a total of prices submitted.

-The Authority will evaluate each total of the prices submitted by comparing this total against all other totals of the prices submitted by other Potential Providers at AQD1.
+The Authority will evaluate each total of the prices submitted by comparing this total against all other totals of the prices submitted by other Potential Providers at AQD1 (a and b inclusive).

-The Potential Provider who offers the lowest total of prices submitted for AQD1 will achieve 100% of the Maximum Score Available for AQD1.
+The Potential Provider who offers the lowest total of prices submitted for AQD1 (a and b inclusive) will achieve 100% of the Maximum Score Available for AQD1 (a and b inclusive).

-Every other Potential Provider who submitted pricing for AQD1 will be ranked from lowest to highest price and will be awarded a percentage of the maximum score available on a reducing basis based on the price submitted versus the lowest price submitted.
+Every other Potential Provider who submitted pricing for AQD1 (a and b inclusive) will be ranked from lowest to highest price and will be awarded a percentage of the maximum score available on a reducing basis based on the price submitted versus the lowest price submitted.
 The process is illustrated in the example at (f) below.

 The calculation that will be used is as follows: